BekBrace/VueJS-Flask-Full-Stack-Application/README.md

 # VueJS-Flask-Full-Stack-Application
-this is a game library full-stack web app using VueJs for Frontend design and Flask for backend server
+## This is a game library full-stack web app using VueJs for Frontend design and Flask for backend server

 Vue is a progressive open-source JavaScript framework for building UI,